datalad/datalad-neuroimaging/README.md

 For general information on how to use or contribute to DataLad (and this extension), please see the [DataLad website](http://datalad.org) or the [main GitHub project page](http://datalad.org).

+## Acknowledgements

+DataLad development is supported by a US-German collaboration in computational neuroscience (CRCNS) project "DataGit: converging catalogues, warehouses, and deployment logistics into a federated 'data distribution'" (Halchenko/Hanke), co-funded by the US National Science Foundation (NSF 1429999) and the German Federal Ministry of Education and Research (BMBF 01GQ1411).
+Additional support is provided by the German federal state of Saxony-Anhalt and the European Regional Development Fund (ERDF), Project: Center for Behavioral Brain Sciences, Imaging Platform